RamitSharma991/SwiftUI/README.md

  - Ensuring Core Data objects are unique using constraints
  - Filtering @FetchRequest using NSPredicate
  - Dynamically filtering @FetchRequest with SwiftUI
+ - One-to-many relationships with Core Data, SwiftUI, and @FetchRequest